July in the Garden

 Cut back spring-planted, indeterminate tomatoes leaving about 1/3 of the plant, and feed with a high-phosphorus fertilizer to rejuvenate them for fall season.
 Sometimes there are still flowers and green tomatoes on the plants, but it is better for the fall harvest to cut them back around mid July.
 You can use any unripe fruits to make fried green tomatoes!
 Pull any unhealthy looking plants and replace them, then set up 40% shade cloth to protect your plants from the hot afternoon sun.
 Once temperatures cool off, the flowers will begin to set fruit.
 If you’re successful in keeping your plants consistently watered and happy, you’ll enjoy a good fall harvest.

 If you want to grow pumpkins for Halloween, get your plants started by early July.
-Read our guide on how to properly prepare a veggie, herb, or flower bed.

 Hundreds of Americans die every year from heat-related illness.
 Remember to work during the cooler hours of morning and evening, use sun protection, and stay hydrated.
 Familiarizing yourself with the symptoms of heat exhaustion can help save a life!
 The symptoms of heat exhaustion include: thirst, headache, profuse sweating, muscle cramps, rapid heartbeat, nausea, irritability, dizziness, light-headedness, or loss of coordination.
 If you have any of these symptoms, immediately stop working and get to a cool place.
 Relax, loosen clothing, apply cold compresses to exposed skin, and slowly sip cool (not cold) water.
 Drink about a cup every 15 minutes.
 Water is usually sufficient, but if you have cramps, a sports drink with electrolytes may help.
 Heat exhaustion can quickly turn to heat stroke, which is life threatening.
 Get immediate medical attention if symptoms progress to: confusion, irrational behavior, reduced/no sweating, vomiting, convulsions, or collapse.